 Robert Duffy: Before Boro’

 Duffy arrived at the club having played a few times at both Gainsborough Trinity and Kettering Town.
 A spell at Cambridge United followed a loan stint with Stamford, where he scored twice in two games.
-But Duffy found himself unable to replicate his goalscoring form.
+But Duffy found himself unable to replicate his scoring form.

 After a decent couple of years at the Kassam Stadium, the Swansea-born striker fell out of favour and moved to Wrexham on loan.
-Newport County in his native Wales was the next port of call, before a couple of years at Mansfield Town restored his goalscoring prowess.
+Newport County in his native Wales was the next port of call, before a couple of years at Mansfield Town restored his scoring prowess.